 - Asking other people to bail you out of gambling debt because you lost all your money and can’t pay.

-This is why gambling can be such a horrible addiction.
+This is why gambling can be such a horrible reliance.
 It’s one of those things that fun and full of excitement until it’s not.
 Unlike cause gamblers who can set a limit on how much and how long they are willing to gamble, compulsive gamblers are unable to stop or feel compelled to keep playing to recover their money.
 Once the night is over or the urge is gone then they must come home to their family.
 Some of their family members might not be too happy with them, considering they have been gone for several hours or days even.
 Then they must do the hardest thing of all, explain to their loved ones how they lost everything, all the money they had worked so hard for all week.
 Stopping gambling can be very hard to overcome and heartbreaking to the ones closest to them, that why it’s so important to find a professional program that fits their personal needs as well as mental and physical needs.

 - Poor work performance or job loss